Radrakin/www.unnamed.group/src/vuepress/docs/the-unit/unit-organisation.md

 [![](/orbat-comms.png)](/orbat-comms.png)

 > UAG's structure may change during sessions to fit the current situation better, but the general structure supports our focus on "small team tactics" no matter how many people are attending a session.
+If you'd like to see what each section of our unit consists of click [here](https://docs.google.com/spreadsheets/d/1W4-Mh9GVGOE1lOUFWXP6kdn8-ff6zPSD_br0uqTUtdE/edit#gid=0).

 ### 1a.
 Crossroads